Mohitchvk/Spoken-english-to-written-english-converter/README.md

  " aaa"
 ```

-# Reusability and Adding More Rules:
+# Reusability:

 This library can be continuously matured as you discover more and more conversion rules.

 - The library can be easily modified to be made better by adding more rules to the class `get_rules()` inside the conversion.py

-- Added a class `check_front_last()` inside conversion.py that can be made used make changes for improving the punctuations.
+- Also added class named `check_front_last()` inside conversion.py that can be used to make changes for improving the punctuations.

+# Finetuning for increasing the reliabilty of library:
+- Auto Correction of sentences.
+- All the proper nouns which are famous with their Abbreviations
-- Punctuation, Changing a number spelled as words into numbers,
+- Changing the number spelled as words into digits.
+- Expansion of conversion to all the currencies across the globe.

-All the famous Nouns which are famous with their Abbreviations etc..., many more rules can be add by following the 2 point that are mention above to mature the code to be Functional to a greater extent.
+Many more rules can be added by following the steps that are mentioned under reusability header to mature code to be functional with a greater reliability.

 # Licencse:
 Copyright 2020 MOHIT CHVK